 ABOUT THE BUILDING

 MOCA’s new building is designed to serve as a catalyst for creativity and growth in a cosmopolitan Cleveland neighborhood, which is home to one of the country’s largest concentrations of cultural, educational and medical institutions.
+For a brief overview of facts about the MOCA building, click here.
+For images of the building, visit our building photo gallery.

 The nearly 34,000-square-foot structure, which is 44 percent larger than MOCA’s former rented space, demonstrates that a museum expansion need not be large in scale to be ambitious in all respects.
 Devised for both environmental and fiscal sustainability, the design is at once technically inventive, visually stunning and highly practical.